brainhack-school2020/3D_fMRI_visualization/README.md

 ### Background

 I am a computer science PhD student at Université de Montréal and have already some experience with python and in deep learning.
+I am mainly working with fMRI BOLD time series, and spend a lot of time manipulating this kind of 4D data, so having a cool looking visualizer would be certainly a great feature.

 ### Tools

 I am thinking of using the d3 javascript library for visualization.
-Also maybe leveraging from the nilearn visualization tools could be interesting.
+But it might be easier to leverage from existing visualization tools, suvh as nilearn ones, so identifying and using their techno should be the starting point.

 ### Data

-fMRI time series data.
+fMRI time series data, any kind of volumetric measures such as BOLD signals.

 ### Deliverables

-The idea is to have an inline 3D plotter usable in jupyter notebooks.
+The idea is to have an interactive 3D plotter usable with a web interface such as jupyter notebooks.
+Ideally if all goes well it could end up with a pull request to nilearn.

 ## Results

 ### Progress overview

-Definitive subject to be determined, teamates to be found.
+Definitive subject to be precised, tools to be identified, teamates to be found.

 ### Tools I learned during this project

-Planning on learning d3.js
+Planning on learning d3.js or whatever existing plotters are built on.

 ### Results